-A recent study which was conducted by futurefact who is tracking social trends in South Africa.
-In face-to-face interviews which were taken during the last three month of 2009 nationwide, it was found that most South Africans (53%) have got friends from other race groups and 64% of all South Africans are tolerant of people from other race groups, which represents a 9% increase in this positive attitude compared to a survey which was held in 1998.
+A while back a study which was conducted by futurefact who is tracking social trends in South Africa.
+In face-to-face interviews which were taken during three month of 2009 nationwide, it was found that most South Africans (53%) have got friends from other race groups and 64% of all South Africans are tolerant of people from other race groups, which represents a 9% increase in this positive attitude compared to a survey which was held in 1998.

 Some of the most current events like speeches by ANC youth league leader Julius Malema or the murder of Eugene TerreBlanche, often named ET by the media, the leader of notorious right-wing AWB (Afrikaner Weerstandsbeweging) prompted more and more South Africans to stand up against racism and raise their voices.

-At the beginning of April 2010 a new racism awareness group in South Africa was formed.
-They call themselves: The Greenskin Initiative, which I find quite a funny name actually;).
-The anti racism group grew tremendously during the last couple of days and has already got thousands of members, currently they are organizing marches and picnics against racism in all the major South African cities.
-Have a closer look at their website here.
+In 2010 a racism awareness group in South Africa was formed.
+They called themselves: The Greenskin Initiative grew tremendously and already after a couple of weeks had thousands of members, organizing marches and picnics against racism in all the major South African cities.
+Many cultural institutions have grown to stand up against any form of racism over the last years.

 NF Lusu from Gugulethu: Stop this madness